 Plovdiv is an ancient city in southern Bulgaria, built around seven hills.
-It boasts being the oldest continually inhabited city in Europe dating back some 8000 years!
+It boasts of being the oldest continually inhabited city in Europe dating back some eight thousand years!
 As you explore the city you will find many areas that are still being dug up by archeologists.

 Ancient Roman Ruins in Plovdiv

 The Ancient Theater is the most complete Roman theater you will ever see, being the most intact in the world.
-The really fascinating part is that it is still being used today, almost 2000 years after it was constructed.
-It seats 7000 and it cut into one of the 7 hills.
+The fascinating part is that it is still being used today, almost two thousand years after it was constructed.
+It seats seven thousand and it is cut into one of the seven hills.
 It was accidentally discovered after a 1970s landslide that exposed parts of it.
-If you are here in the summer, take advantage of the opera and theater performances at this gorgeous and ancient setting.
+If you are here in the summer, take advantage of the opera and theater performances in this gorgeous and ancient setting.

 Unique Design in Plovdiv